The challenge with saving

 If you look at a graph that shows the average savings rate in Canada over the past 30 years you’ll notice that the savings rate has been in a steady decline since the early 1980s.
 If you take a look at a graph that shows the average consumer debt in Canada over the past 30 years you’ll see a steady increase that started in the 1980s.
 Now I’m definitely not a statistician but that seems like a pretty strong correlation to me.
 If people are carrying an increasingly high level of debt then it stands to reason that their savings rates will be low or non-existent.
-Restricting the amount of debt people can carry and limiting the interest rates that institutions can charge on that debt would be two simple strategies that might help people avoid building up high levels of consumer debt and allow them to free up more money for saving.
+Restricting the number of debt people can carry and limiting the interest rates that institutions can charge on that debt would be two simple strategies that might help people avoid building up high levels of consumer debt and allow them to free up more money for saving.
 The challenge is that anytime you restrict a person’s access to credit, you are also restricting their ability to spend and impacting the bottom line of the lenders who profit far more from debt than they do from savings.
-Unfortunately, we live in country whose economy depends on consumer spending and it’s simply not in the best interests of the government to help people conquer their debt or to dissuade people from spending because of the consequences for the economy.
-This means that the only way to conquer the debt mountain and start building a solid financial future for ourselves is for to arm ourselves with the knowledge we need, make a plan and walk the path out of debt valley alone.
+Unfortunately, we live in a country whose economy depends on consumer spending and it’s simply not in the best interests of the government to help people conquer their debt or to dissuade people from spending because of the consequences for the economy.
+This means that the only way to conquer the debt mountain and start building a solid financial future for ourselves is to arm ourselves with the knowledge we need, make a plan and walk the path out of debt valley alone.
 The trouble with this is that it’s a lot easier to stay in the valley (where all the “stuff’ is) with everyone else than it is to carve your own path so most people choose to stay put.

-Given the size of the financial services industry you would think that finding quality, impartial advice would be easy.
+Given the size of the financial services industry, you would think that finding quality, impartial advice would be easy.
 Unfortunately, that doesn’t seem to be the case.
-The challenge with any industry where the compensation a person receives is mostly determined on a commission basis is that the industry professionals tend to be driven to produce a high volume of high value sales rather than delivering great advice or excellent customer service.
+The challenge with any industry where the compensation a person receives is mostly determined on a commission basis is that the industry professionals tend to be driven to produce a high volume of high-value sales rather than delivering great advice or excellent customer service.
 That’s not to say that you can’t find financial advisors who give great advice regardless of the size of your portfolio but unfortunately they are few and far between.
-This becomes a challenge when it comes to deciding how to invest your hard-earned and carefully saved money and unfortunately it leads to the kind of below-average market returns that leave people discouraged and frustrated.
+This becomes a challenge when it comes to deciding how to invest your hard-earned and carefully saved money and unfortunately, it leads to the kind of below-average market returns that leave people discouraged and frustrated.
 Luckily there are some great resources and some great websites (including Retire Happy!) where you can find good advice and simple strategies for investing your money so that you can make informed choices either with or without the aid of a financial advisor.

 What’s the solution?